CHRISTIE´S ASIA PACIFIC HEADQUARTERS

 Images: Ingo Rasp, Livio Federspiel

-The blue Cinema in Chur is a 12,000 m² multitainment venue where lightlines define the design: a continuous linear element at the entrance and dynamic, staggered lines inside create an inviting atmosphere.
+The blue Cinema in Chur is a 12,000 m² multitainment venue where lightlines define the cinema lighting design: a continuous linear element at the entrance and dynamic, staggered lines inside create an inviting atmosphere.
 This theme extends throughout the multiplex with track lighting, linear insets, and spotlights.
 In the entrance corridors and cinema halls, integrated lightlines create a starship-like ambiance.
 Lighting colors blue and gold create striking contrasts.

-The blue Cinema in Chur is a 12,000 m² multitainment venue where lightlines define the design: a continuous linear element at the entrance and dynamic, staggered lines inside create an inviting atmosphere.
+The blue Cinema in Chur is a 12,000 m² multitainment venue where lightlines define the cinema lighting design: a continuous linear element at the entrance and dynamic, staggered lines inside create an inviting atmosphere.
 This theme extends throughout the multiplex with track lighting, linear insets, and spotlights.
 In the entrance corridors and cinema halls, integrated lightlines create a starship-like ambiance.
 Lighting colors blue and gold create striking contrasts.

 HUMBOLDT FORUM